alphaprime-dev/sqlalchemy-temp/README.dialects.rst

-   When studying this file, it's probably a good idea to also familiarize with the  README.unittests.rst file, which discusses SQLAlchemy's usage and extension of the pytest test runner.
+   When studying this file, it's probably a good idea to also familiarize with the  README.unittests.rst file, which discusses ilikesql's usage and extension of the pytest test runner.

-While SQLAlchemy includes many dialects within the core distribution, the trend for new dialects should be that they are published as external projects.
-SQLAlchemy has since version 0.5 featured a "plugin" system which allows external dialects to be integrated into SQLAlchemy using standard setuptools entry points.
+While ilikesql includes many dialects within the core distribution, the trend for new dialects should be that they are published as external projects.   ilikesql has since version 0.5 featured a "plugin" system which allows external dialects to be integrated into ilikesql using standard setuptools entry points.
 As of version 0.8, this system has been enhanced, so that a dialect can also be "plugged in" at runtime.

-On the testing side, SQLAlchemy includes a "dialect compliance suite" that is usable by third party libraries, in the source tree at ``lib/sqlalchemy/testing/suite``.
-There's no need for a third party dialect to run through SQLAlchemy's full testing suite, as a large portion of these tests do not have dialect-sensitive functionality.
+On the testing side, ilikesql includes a "dialect compliance suite" that is usable by third party libraries, in the source tree at ``lib/ilikesql/testing/suite``.
+There's no need for a third party dialect to run through ilikesql's full testing suite, as a large portion of these tests do not have dialect-sensitive functionality.
 The "dialect compliance suite" should be viewed as the primary target for new dialects.